Childhood and Education Journey of Kendrick Lamar in Timeline

 How education and upbringing influenced the life of Kendrick Lamar.
 A timeline of key moments.

-Kendrick Lamar Duckworth is a highly acclaimed American rapper, singer, songwriter, and record producer, widely considered one of the greatest rappers of all time.
-His work, deeply rooted in West Coast hip-hop, is characterized by conscious and introspective lyrics, often featuring political criticism and social commentary focused on African-American culture.
-A significant achievement in his career was winning the 2018 Pulitzer Prize for Music, a historic moment as he was the first non-classical or jazz musician to receive this honor.
+Kendrick Lamar is a highly acclaimed American rapper, singer, songwriter, and producer, widely considered one of the greatest rappers ever.
+He made history by winning the 2018 Pulitzer Prize for Music, a first for a non-classical or jazz musician.
+His work is deeply rooted in West Coast hip-hop, characterized by conscious and introspective lyrics often delivering political criticism and social commentary focused on African-American culture.

 In 1984, Kendrick Lamar's parents relocated from South Side, Chicago, to Compton, California, due to his father's affiliation with the Gangster Disciples.